ShigeruNinagawa438/FCCA3/README.md

 This program needs three.js and is confirmed to run on r137 (https://github.com/mrdoob/three.js/releases).

 ## How to run:
-1. Copy the files "FCCA3SV.html", "FCCA3SVauto.js", and "three.js" in a same folder.
+1. Copy the files "FCCA3SV.html", "FCCA3SV.js", and "three.js" in a same folder.
-2. Drag and drop the file "FCCA3SV.html" into Chrome.
+2. Drag and drop the file "FCCA3SV.html" into the browser.

+## How yo quit:
+Close the "FCCA3SV.html" tab of the browser.

 ## How to edit the configuration
 Edit the configuration section beneath the function loadConf.